MarcosBernard/MarcosBernard/README.md

-- 👋 Hi, I’m @MarcosBernard.
-- 👀 I’m interested in electronics.
-- 🌱 I’m currently learning about Embedded systems.
-- 💞️ I’m looking to collaborate on projects what require some electronics knowledgement.
-- 📫 How to reach me, by email marcoscalixto92@gmail.com

 <!---
 MarcosBernard/MarcosBernard is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.